Connecticut in the Civil War

 Connecticut History’s special Civil War Issue.
 Included in the issue are a variety of intriguing articles that offer new insights into the state’s struggle for Union.
 For more information about this issue and about the Association for the Study of Connecticut History, an organization devoted to recording and presenting Connecticut’s unique history on a scholarly level, visit http://ash.ccsu.edu

-Strong in their Devotion: Stories of Connecticut's Irish in the Civil War, coming Summer 2011, Connecticut Irish-American Historical Society at the Ethnic Heritage Center. www.southernct.edu/ethnic_heritage_center, (203) 392-6126
+Strong in their Devotion: Stories of Connecticut’s Irish in the Civil War, Connecticut Irish-American Historical Society at the Ethnic Heritage Center. www.southernct.edu/ethnic_heritage_center, (203) 392-6126

 OTHER NEWS: